 Although the values and mindset of an organization play a key role towards its food safety performance, so far few food safety standards specifically focus on the food safety culture at a site and among staff.
-The new BRC Food Safety Culture Module is an optional addition to the annual food safety audit and provides manufacturers with insights into the culture of their organization.
-As your preferred certification body for the BRC Global Standards, DQS will be happy to guide you through the process.
+The new BRCGS Food Safety Culture Excellence Module provides manufacturers with insights into the culture of their organization.
+It is an assessment any organization can undertake – BRCGS certified or not.

-The Culture Excellence model is designed to make visible those aspects influencing food safety that are often overlooked, such as the psychological and behavioral aspects.
+The Food Safety Culture Excellence Module is designed to make visible those aspects influencing food safety that are often overlooked, such as the psychological and behavioral aspects.
 Insights into staff attitudes, spoken values vs. underlying ones, unspoken rules and subtle communications will allow organizations to pinpoint strengths and weaknesses at the very human level, and to target solutions and resources accordingly.

-The Food Safety Culture Module: People, Process, Purpose and Proactivity
+The Food Safety Culture Excellence Module: People, Process, Purpose and Proactivity

-The module, launched in September 2016, focuses on four dimensions of food safety culture: people, process, purpose and proactivity.
+The module focuses on four dimensions of food safety culture: people, process, purpose and proactivity.
 Participating companies will be given an assessment report, with a rating system for each of these aspects:

 - People: This category analyzes the empowerment of staff, the rewards and incentives for correct food safety behavior, the level of teamwork at the site as well as the training practices of the organization.